 Information about me and my racing history

-Alongside this I will be competing in the Thunder saloons class of the CTCRC once again.
-Developments over the winter to improve the gearbox and the tyres can hopefully come together to provide a car that challenges the competition in the faster class.
+Alongside this I will be competing in the Thunder Saloons class of the CTCRC again.
+Over the winter Tony Tait and Elite Racing Transmissions have made developments to improve the gearbox with a new final drive, light weight internals and improved selection mechanism.
+Along side that, a new selection of tyre compound more suitable to the car and the racing conditions.
+All of this in the hope to provide a car that challenges the competition in the faster class.

-A year where I focused on the Sports Specials with the intension of taking the class title and racing in the thunder saloons for my first competitive season in the 888 Astra.
+This was a year in which I focussed on the Sports Specials with the intention of taking the class title.
+I also raced in the Thunder Saloons in the 888 Astra, for my first competitive season.

-The Sports Specials season got off to a great start with a win in the first round at brands hatch but was put on hold for a round due to illness.
-The race was on to catch up the points deficit and after 5X race wins and 2X 2nd I ended the season 2nd in class.
+The Sports Specials season got off to a great start, with a win in the first round at Brands Hatch.
+However, unfortunately had to be put on hold for a round due to illness.
+This meant that the race was on to catch up the points deficit.
+After 5X race wins and 2X 2nd, I ended the season 2nd in class.

-The Thunder saloons season also started off well with promising performances, class wins and chasing the faster class of cars for overall wins.
-Mechanical issues plagued the last few rounds resulting in a bitter end to the year, but development of the car will hopefully bring more success in the future.
+The Thunder Saloons season also started off well.
+There was promising performances, class wins and great chasing of the faster class of cars for the overall wins.
+Mechanical issues plauged the last few rouns resulting in a bitter end to the year.
+Hopefully, development of the car will bring more success in the future.

 Throughout the year I competed in the sports specials championship of the 750 Motor Club in the car I built myself.
 It was a tough year as I worked on improving the car every round which allowed me to secure 3 wins and be on the podium for 5 of the 7 rounds.
 At the end of the year I managed to secure the Class C championship and also the overall 2016 Sports Specials championship.

 After completing my ARDS test I moved from Kart racing to cars.
-I looked at the many different options and finally decided that the Locost championship in the 750 Motor club would be the best for me.
-I had some good results straight from the off, even a podium at rockingham and I earnt alot whilst doing it, even with the mechanical faliures at the end of the year I took positives from it all.
+I looked at the many different options and finally decided that the Locost Championship in the 750 Motor club would be the best for me.
+I had some good results straight from the off, even a podium at Rockingham and I learnt alot whilst doing it, even with the mechanical failiures at the end of the year.
+I took positives from it all.